Dexterleow/Project-2-Google-Maps-APIs-Earthquake/README.md

 Local Version:

 Implement Image size restriction in image upload.
-Currently, there's no image size restriction when users are uploading images and this non-uniformity can cause an unpleasant interface of projects with various or worse, awkward image size.
+The website would look much better when all projects' images are consistent in size.

 Deployed Version: